MKand/movie-guru/README.md

 1. Navigate to the Firebase Console.
 1. Using the same project you are using in Cloud Shell, set up a new web app in the Firebase Console.
 Follow the steps [here](https://firebase.google.com/docs/projects/use-firebase-with-existing-cloud-project#how-to-add-firebase_console).
 1. Create a new firebase web app and copy the firebase config variables into **set_env_vars.sh**.
+1. Update your project to Blaze (pay-as-you-go) plan.

 ### Environment setup